 Artists make use of both the natural landscape and the culture of each neighborhood where the stairs are located.

-Discover the churches and the monasteries
+Discover the Churches and the Monasteries

 There are 7 monasteries and 28 historical churches you can visit in the region.
 Most of them host unique icons and frescoes and they are usually open to the public.

-Central churches of Agios Nikolaos
+Central Churches of Agios Nikolaos

 Agios Nikolaos in Ormos

 The first and most beautiful church is the one that gives the name to the city.
 The church of Agios Nikolaos (Saint Nicholas) is not in the center but it’s worth a visit.